alanreidt/javascript-fundamentals-note/README.md

 A browser, in order to avoid blocking of the stack, handles all time-consuming requests through Web API services. *Web services* are programs, written in some programming language, like C++.

-Web API services on their hand, perform required actions — request the data through network, for example (it works as a separated thread) — and then delegate the resulting message (the request's resulting data and the callback function) to a Messages Queue.
+Web API services on their hand, perform required actions — request the data through network, for example (it works as a separated thread) — and then delegate the resulting message (the request's resulting data and the callback function) to a Message Queue.

-*Messages Queue* is a list of messages to be processed.
+*Message Queue* is a list of messages to be processed.
 Each message has an associated function which gets called in order to handle the message.

 When the Execution Stack becomes empty, Event Loop starts to process the Messages on the queue, starting from the oldest one: it removes the message from the queue and calls its corresponding function with the message as an input parameter.
 As always, calling a function creates a new Execution Context for that function's use.